dotnet/docs-maui/docs/fundamentals/app-lifecycle.md

 ### Example

-The WinUI 3 [`Window.SizeChanged`](xref:Microsoft.UI.Xaml.Window.SizeChanged) event occurs when the native app window has first rendered, or has changed its rendering size. .NET MAUI doesn't expose this platform event as a lifecycle event.
+The WinUI 3 <xref:Microsoft.UI.Xaml.Window.SizeChanged?displayProperty=nameWithType> event occurs when the native app window has first rendered, or has changed its rendering size. .NET MAUI doesn't expose this platform event as a lifecycle event.
 However, apps can receive notification when this platform event is raised by using the following approach:

-- Register an event handler for the [`Window.SizeChanged`](xref:Microsoft.UI.Xaml.Window.SizeChanged) platform lifecycle event:
+- Register an event handler for the <xref:Microsoft.UI.Xaml.Window.SizeChanged?displayProperty=nameWithType> platform lifecycle event:

     ```csharp
     using Microsoft.Maui.LifecycleEvents;